advocates-close-nyc/Quantum-Asset-Pricing/docs/introduction.md

+# Introduction

-# Introduction\n\nThis document introduces the project.
+This document introduces the project.